Self-consistent thermodynamic potential for magnetized QCD matter: Numerical results

 In the following, we would explore how a running coupling constant could affect the dynamical mass and the corresponding magnetization in the self-consistent regularization.
 At zero temperature, the results with $G(0)$ and $G(eB)$ are shown together in Fig.~\ref{T0B}.
-Due to the running of coupling constant, $m$ shows a non-monotonic feature though the absolute value of chiral condensate $m/2G(eB)$ increases with $B$ almost linearly~\cite{Cao:2021rwx}.
-Accordingly, the second term in Eq.\eqref{M} demonstrates a non-monotonic feature and becomes negative at larger $B$.
-Such feature is responsible for the strong suppression of magnetization with the running coupling at larger $B$ compared to the constant coupling case.
+Due to the running of coupling constant, $m$ shows a nonmonotonic feature though the absolute value of chiral condensate, $(m-m_0)/2G(eB)$, increases almost linearly with $B$~\cite{Cao:2021rwx}.
+Accordingly, the second term in Eq.\eqref{M} demonstrates a nonmonotonic feature and becomes negative at larger $B$.
+Such feature is responsible for the strong suppression of magnetization at larger $B$ in the case with $G(eB)$ compared to that with $G(0)$.